Better terms for mathematical concepts

 Every polynomial with complex coefficients has a full set of complex roots, meaning, if the polynomial is of degree n, then it can be factored into n linear terms, each with complex coefficients.

-A little abridgement results in:
+A little abridgment results in:

 This statement isn’t a complete rendition of the theorem, but to identify the theorem, it doesn’t need to be.
 Most importantly, distinguishes it from the question of roots of real polynomials.
+Finally, this statement of the theorem has only one more syllable than its conventional name.

 Cauchy integral formula